tasitlabs/tasit-sdk/packages/tasit-action/README.md

 Why `tasit-action`? **action:** [ak-shən], noun. "a thing done".
 It's also nice that "act" (the verb form) is part of the words _contract_ and _abstraction_ and _transaction_.
 Finally, directors say “action” before starting to film a scene in a movie.
 Also, since this package supports meta-transactions, it's not quite correct to call them transactions. "action" is our catch-all word for transactions and meta-transactions.

-### Notes

-Getting data is like an HTTP(S) request, so it should be async.
-Because doing the JSON-RPC request to Infura and getting data back has network lag.

-Setting data could possibly be sync (non-async) if it's like publishing in pubsub with no ACK and it's instant.
-It could be async too if we're picturing a pubsub approach where successful publication is ACK'ed, but not instantly.
-Or if the ACK is instant, then we're back to sync.

-Then you subscribe for the data like it's pubsub as well.
-That would make subscribing to the "event" of 1 or 7 or 100 block confirmations for a set operation have a very similar API to the one for subscribing to events.

 ### Table of Contents

 - [Getting data](#getting-data)